ViktorYurov/mixstake/README.md

 npx hardhat run scripts/test-deploy.js

 ### Deploy to live network (see https://hardhat.org/tutorial/deploying-to-a-live-network.html)
-Before deploy you have to change tokenAddress in main-deploy.js (set your token address) npx hardhat run scripts/main-deploy.js --network <any network, that you can add to hardhat.config.js>
+Before deploy you have to change tokenAddress in main-deploy.js (set your appropriate token address) npx hardhat run scripts/main-deploy.js --network <any network, that you can add to hardhat.config.js>